 The Bonavita Thermal Carafe 8-Cup made one of the better tasting cups of coffee in our testing, but other models in its price range make better coffee and have better user interfaces.

-The Bonavita earned a 7 out of 10 in our taste testing.
+The Bonavita received a score of 7 out of 10 in our taste tests.
 This put it in the field of frontrunners in a metric where scores ranged from 2 to 9.
 It produced a very pleasant and smooth cup in our testing.
 Most of our testing enjoyed the mellowness of this coffee, but felt it was considerably less strong than the brews from the OXO and Cuisinart machines.
 It also produced zero plastic taste, even in the first pot from a brand new machine.

 The Bonavita scored a 5 out of 10 on our user friendliness test.
 This put it just above the worst score of 4 and decently behind the top score of 9.
 This was mostly due to some annoyances we experienced when pouring coffee.
 First, the entire filter basket must be removed and set aside to gain access to the carafe, which we felt was less than ideal.
 The carafe also has a large lip that can make pouring a little awkward, especially if you're trying to get the last of the coffee out.
 The interface is just a single button.
 Some may appreciate that simplicity, while others may wish for some more adjustability in the brew settings.

-The Bonavita earned a 5 out of 10 in our convenience testing.
+The Bonavita wasn't very impressive in terms of convenience and scored a 5 out of 10.
 This put it somewhat on the lower end of a metric where scores ranged from 3 to 9.
 It took the Bonavita 9.5 minutes, including prep and cleanup, to make 6 cups of coffee in our speed test.
 This was actually quite good for a drip machine.
 However, it is not programmable, so you can't frontload the prep work to the night before and then wake up to a fresh pot of coffee.

 Ease of cleaning